 - This is where you enter the mode of the contact.
 Pretty much all of the standard abbreviations (SSB, CW, DIG, RTTY, etc.) are accepted.

-- This is the third field that might not make it's use readily apparent.
-For Flora and Fauna, we use this field to indicate the "program" that the person contacting you is participating in.
-Normally it will be blank, but if they also happen to be in a park doing an activation (known as a park-to-park contact) this is where you put the letters "WWFF" to indicate that this chaser is also doing a WWFF activation.
+- Special Interest Group of the person you are contacting. for POTA and WWFF, we use this field to indicate the "program" that the person chasing you is participating in.
+Normally it will be blank, but if they also happen to be in a park doing an activation (known as a park-to-park contact) this is where you put the letters "POTA" or "WWFF" to indicate that this chaser is also doing a park activation.

-- The final non-intuitive field.
+- The final Special Interest Group field.
 This field is complimentary to the one above.
-If this is a Park-to-Park contact as indicated above, this is where you put the designation of the park that the other person is in. i.e. if I was doing my activation and I made a contact with someone in De Kleiputten van Niel-Terhaegen (in Belgium) I would type "ONFF-0628" into this box.
+If this is a Park-to-Park contact as indicated above, this is where you put the designation of the park that the other person is in.

-- The World Wide Flora and Fauna database - logsearch - doesn't actually need anything in this field, but since we often like to type little tidbits about our contacts, it gets included in nearly every logging package as a "catch-all" field.
+- No logging databases that I know of actually need anything in this field, but since we often like to type little tidbits about our contacts, it gets included in nearly every logging package as a "catch-all" field.

 Hamlog Makes Recording Exactly the Data We Need Easy!